jingl8/jingl8.github.io/_pages/cv.md

 * M.S. in Applied Statistics, University of Illinois at Urbana-Champaign, 2021.01-2023.05
 * Empirical Implications of Theoretical Models Summer Institute, Emory University, 2024.06-2024.07
-* M.A. in Political Science, University of Waterloo, 2015

 Working Papers
 ======